-With the exception of Sun Life Risk Managed U.S. Equity Fund, it is our intention that the conditions prescribed under the Tax Act for qualification as a mutual fund trust will be satisfied on a continuing basis for each of the Trust Funds.
+With the exception of the Unit Trust, it is our intention that the conditions prescribed under the Tax Act for qualification as a mutual fund trust will be satisfied on a continuing basis for each of the Trust Funds.
 If these Trust Funds were to fail to or cease to qualify as a mutual fund trust under the Tax Act, the income tax considerations described under the heading Income tax considerations could be materially and adversely different in some respects (as discussed below).
 For example, in such circumstances, the units of a Trust Fund may no longer be a qualified investment for Registered Plans under the Tax Act.
-The Tax Act imposes penalties on the annuitant, holder or subscriber of a Registered Plan for the acquisition or holding of non-qualified investments.
+The Tax Act imposes penalties on the annuitant, holder or subscriber of a Registered Plan for the acquisition or holding of nonqualified investments.

 The Unit Trust is not expected to qualify as mutual fund trust or registered investment under the Tax Act.
-A Trust Fund that does not qualify as a mutual fund trust for purposes of the Tax Act (i) may become liable for alternative minimum tax under the Tax Act, (ii) may be subject to a special tax under Part XII.2 of the Tax Act, (iii) may be subject to rules applicable to financial institutions, and (iv) will not be entitled to the capital gains refund mechanism.
+A Trust Fund that does not qualify as a mutual fund trust for purposes of the Tax Act (i) may become liable for alternative minimum tax under the Tax Act, (ii) may be subject to a special tax under Part XII.2 of the Tax Act, (iii) may be subject to rules applicable to financial institutions, and (iv) will not be entitled to the Capital Gains Refund.
 In addition, securities of a Trust Fund that does not qualify as a mutual fund trust for purposes of the Tax Act will not be a "Canadian security" for purposes of the irrevocable election under subsection 39(4) of the Tax Act and the Trust Fund itself will not be able to make the subsection 39(4) election in respect of "Canadian securities" it holds.

 In any year throughout which a Trust Fund does not qualify as a mutual fund trust, the Fund could be subject to alternative minimum tax ("AMT") under the Tax Act, which is computed by reference to an adjusted taxable income amount.
-Under the existing rules in the Tax Act, eighty percent of capital gains (net of capital losses) are included in adjusted taxable income.
-On August 4, 2023, the Department of Finance released draft legislative proposals (the "August 4 Proposals") that included proposed amendments first introduced in the 2023 Federal Budget to broaden the base of the AMT.
-These Tax Proposals, should they be passed by Parliament, are intended to apply to tax years after 2023.
-The Tax Proposals relating to the AMT would, inter alia, (i) increase the AMT rate from 15% to 20.5%; (ii) increase the AMT capital gains inclusion rate from 80% to 100%; (iii) disallow 50% of a number of deductions, including interest on funds borrowed to earn income from property, non-capital loss carryforwards, and limited partnership losses of other years; and (iv) disallow 50% of most non-refundable tax credits.
-The August 4 Proposals also introduced new exclusions from the AMT regime, including an exception for a trust that meets the definition of an "investment fund" for purposes of the loss restriction event rules in the Tax Act (as described in further detail below under Large transaction risk), and an exception for a trust that meets certain prescribed conditions, including a restriction on the status of its beneficiaries to beneficiaries that are exempt from AMT, or beneficiaries that are trusts, all of the beneficiaries of which are exempt from AMT.
-No assurances can be given that the Trust Funds will meet or continue to meet either of these exclusions.
+Recent amendments to the Tax Act broaden the base of the AMT.
+The amendments, inter alia, (i) increase the AMT rate from 15% to 20.5%; (ii) increase the AMT capital gains inclusion rate from 80% to 100%; (iii) disallow 50% of a number of deductions, including interest on funds borrowed to earn income from property and non-capital loss carry-forwards; and (iv) disallow 50% of most nonrefundable tax credits.
+The Tax Act has also been amended to introduce new exclusions from the AMT regime, including an exception for a trust that meets the definition of an "investment fund" for purposes of the loss restriction event rules in the Tax Act (as described in further detail above under Large Transaction Risk) and a trust that includes a restriction on the status of its beneficiaries to beneficiaries that are exempt from AMT, or beneficiaries that are trusts, all of the beneficiaries of which are exempt from AMT.
+No assurances can be given that the Trust Funds, including the Unit Trusts, will meet or continue to meet either of these exclusions.